 About the Profession

-ABOUT THE ELECTRICAL ENGINEERING PROFESSION
+ABOUT THE MECHANICAL ENGINEERING PROFESSION

-A student who wants to work in one of these areas should plan to obtain at least a Bachelor of Science degree in electrical engineering or electrical engineering technology.
+A student who wants to work in one of these areas should plan to obtain at least a Bachelor of Science degree in mechanical engineering or mechanical engineering technology.
 Many students go on to earn Master of Science degrees that prepare them for a higher level of responsibility on the job; some even earn doctoral degrees that prepare them to do advanced research or to teach at the college level.

-An electrical engineer who wishes to offer his or her services directly to the public, or whose work for an employer directly impacts public safety, must be licensed by his state as a Professional Engineer (PE).
+A mechanical engineer who wishes to offer his or her services directly to the public, or whose work for an employer directly impacts public safety, must be licensed by his state as a Professional Engineer (PE).
 Licensure requires graduation from an accredited engineering or engineering technology program, a minimum of four years of professional practice, and passing grades on two standardized examinations.
 Learn more about engineering licensure.
 Although obtaining a PE license is a lengthy and challenging process, it provides proof that an engineer is able to practice his or her profession with integrity and technical competence.